oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 });
 ```

-If the user belongs to an org and the database knows the `issuer`, or OIDC server, for that org, the org's ID will be returned.
+If the user belongs to an org and the database knows the `issuer` (the OIDC server) for that org, the org's ID will be returned.
 Otherwise, a `null` result will indicate that the user is not part of an org that the app knows about.

 Note that if the user's domain isn't assigned to an org, this code will also search the entire database for any org containing a user with the specified email address.
 This helps handle edge cases where a user kept their old domain after a subsidiary was acquired by your customer, or has a mismatched domain for other reasons.